Letestu scores OT winner, Oilers beat Devils 2-1

 NEWARK, N.J.
+(AP) -- Connor McDavid and the Edmonton Oilers fended off frustration, even though they were widely outplaying the New Jersey Devils and had little to show for their effort.

-(AP) -- Mark Letestu scored a power-play goal at 3:59 of overtime and Cam Talbot stopped 19 shots as the Edmonton Oilers beat the New Jersey Devils 2-1 on Saturday night.
+Patience finally paid off as Mark Letestu scored a power-play goal at 3:59 of overtime and Cam Talbot stopped 19 shots to lead the Oilers to a 2-1 win Saturday night.

+Edmonton trailed until Matthew Benning got his first NHL goal at 3:33 of the third period.

+''I think in past times, last year for sure, we definitely would have gotten down on ourselves and been frustrated,'' McDavid said. ''We would have turned it into a 'me show', meaning guys were trying to do it themselves.
+Tonight we were sharing the puck well and it didn't matter that we were down all game long.''

-Matthew Benning also scored his first NHL goal for the Oilers who improved to 6-1-2 in the last nine.
+The win improved the Oilers to 6-1-2 in their last nine.

-Cory Schneider made 41 saves and Miles Wood scored for the Devils.
+Cory Schneider, under siege all night, made 41 saves and Miles Wood scored for the Devils.

+That the Oilers were down so long was a tribute to Schneider, who made Wood's first-period goal stand up until Benning connected early in the third.

+The tide was flowing Edmonton's way all night, and it finally produced the win in the overtime.

 The Devils' Travis Zajac was whistled for slashing Connor McDavid with 2:19 remaining on the clock in the extra period, putting Edmonton on the power play.
 The Oilers converted for the victory on Letestu's shot from the top of the left circle.

+''It was a good opportunity for me to bounce back,'' Schneider said. ''I appreciate coach coming back with me.
+He could have gone the other way.
+It was good for him to believe in me.
+That's part of the game.
+You have to bounce back from bad performances.''

+The Devils had trouble coping with the Oilers' speed all game.
+Playing on consecutive nights, they spent almost the entire game with only five defensemen after Yohann Auvitu left with a lower-body injury after playing one shift in the first period.

-The game featured the first meeting of the clubs since the summer trade that sent defenseman Adam Larsson to Edmonton for left wing Taylor Hall.
+This was the first meeting of the clubs since the summer trade that sent defenseman Adam Larsson to Edmonton for left wing Taylor Hall.

 Larsson has been a major contributor as Edmonton makes a strong bid reach the playoffs for the first time since 2006.
 Hall leads the Devils in scoring despite missing 10 games due to injury.
 Even with Hall's contribution, New Jersey has been languishing near the bottom of the Eastern Conference.

+''I would have loved to score,'' Hall said ''It's not going in for me at all right now.
+That's the way it goes sometimes.
+I think the chances are there.
+We spent a lot of time in our end tonight, and we relied on Schneids a lot tonight.
+We've got to find a way to get out of our end.''

 Wood scored the only goal of the opening period as the Devils escaped with the lead despite being outshot 16-7.